tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/购买指南/计费说明_intl_en.md

 For users who activate Tencent Cloud CDN after December 7, 2020, 21:30, the only billing option is **bill-by-hourly traffic**.
 The billing mode cannot be changed after service activation.
-The pricing tiers of bill-by-hourly traffic is the same as it of the pay-as-you-go bill-by-traffic.
-See [Billing Instruction](https://intl.cloud.tencent.com/document/product/228/2949).
+The pricing tier of bill-by-hourly traffic is the same as it of the pay-as-you-go bill-by-traffic.
+See [Billing Overview](https://intl.cloud.tencent.com/document/product/228/2949).

 ## Billing Overview